absinthe-graphql/absinthe/guides/dataloader.md

 `Dataloader.KV` requires a load function that accepts a batch and args.
 It must return a map of values keyed by the args.
 This is the purpose of the `fetch/2` function.
 The `dataloader` helper we imported above uses the field name as the batch, and a map where the argument name is the key.
 For example: `fetch(:team, [%{ id: 1 }])`

 Pattern matching can be used to fetch differently depending on the batch.
-For example, when the :teams batch is requested, the args will actually be `{}`.
+For example, when the :teams batch is requested, the args will actually be an empty map (i.e. `%{}`).